rocket-pool/rocketpool/docs/contracts/groups.rst

 This emits a ``GroupCreateDefaultAccessor`` event with an ``accessorAddress`` property corresponding to the created contract's address.

-Otherwise, custom Depositor and Withdrawer contracts may be created and deployed to the network.
+Alternatively, custom Depositor and Withdrawer contracts may be created and deployed to the network.

 All custom Depositor contracts *must* implement the `RocketGroupAccessorContractInterface <https://github.com/rocket-pool/rocketpool/blob/master/contracts/interface/group/RocketGroupAccessorContractInterface.sol>`_.
 Specifically, they must have an external, payable ``rocketpoolEtherDeposit`` method which returns ``true`` to indicate success.